mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

   * The :code:`scheduler` container runs the dask or spark scheduler.
   * The :code:`worker` container runs a dask or spark worker.

-- The configuration is all driven by a master script illustrated at the top of the figure with the tag "start-mspass.sh".
-Because our container runs a version of linux that script is a Bourne (bash) shell script.
+- This example dedicates each node to a single role and each node runs one instance of the container.
+We reiterate that would almost certainly be a very inefficient way to build the virtual cluster but is the simplest model one could build.

-  We discuss the contents of that script below.
+- When the container is launched it goes through a fast boot process that the setup completes by running the master shell script called `start-mspass.sh`.   `start-mspass.sh` is a shell script that is part of the container and not something you modify.
+The script launches different services depending on the `role` it receives from the launcher (docker or singularity).

-- This example shows a simple configuration with one container per physical node.
-However, it also shows that the worker node is configured with four processes labeled P1, P2, P3, and P4.
+- Although in this example we run only one container per physical node, it also shows that the worker node is configured with four processes labeled P1, P2, P3, and P4.
 Note our terminology has created an ambiguity of language in the current setup you need to understand.
 A single instance of a container is run with its "role" defined as :code:`worker` but both dask and spark, by default, will have its worker spin up one process per core defined for that container.
 That is, a worker hosts multiple processes.
+That is an important capability of dask and spark as it means all cores of a node can be utilized by a worker.

 - The worker node has lines with arrows drawn between the four boxes labeled P1, P2, P3, and P4.
   Those lines symbolize intra-node, interprocess communication between the worker processes.